 Campus Information Services (CIS)

 Many University services require you to log in using your University Network ID (uNID) — which you received from Admissions when you were accepted — and Campus Information Services (CIS) password.
-The first time you log in to cis.utah.edu, you will use the default date-of-birth password in the MMDDYY format.
-You will be prompted to answer security questions and set a permanent password.
+The first time you log in to cis.utah.edu, you will be prompted to set a new password and answer security questions.

 The Campus Information Services site contains a variety of key areas, including areas for class tools, graduation information, grades, financial services, library research tools, and more.